Technologies

 JSONata

-JSONata is a powerful and flexible query and transformation language specifically designed for JSON data.
-It provides a way to effortlessly filter, transform, and extract data from JSON structures, making it an invaluable tool for developers working with APIs, databases, or any system that uses JSON.
+JSONata is a powerful and flexible query and transformation language designed specifically for JSON data.
+It provides a way to filter, transform, and extract data from JSON structures, making it an invaluable tool for developers working with APIs, databases, or any system that uses JSON.

-Beyond just querying, JSONata enables you to transform JSON data.
-You can restructure the data, create new fields, or modify existing values as needed.
+Beyond querying, JSONata enables you to transform JSON data.
+You can restructure data, create new fields, or modify existing values as needed.

 JSONata's filtering capabilities let you define complex conditions to include or exclude data based on various criteria.
 This is particularly useful for extracting relevant information from large JSON datasets.

-JSONata includes a variety of built-in functions for performing common tasks like string manipulation, arithmetic operations, and date handling.
+JSONata includes a variety of built-in functions for performing common tasks such as string manipulation, arithmetic operations, and date handling.
 You can also define your own custom functions to extend its capabilities.

 JSONata expressions can be chained together to perform multiple operations in a single query.
 This makes it possible to create complex data transformations in a clear and concise manner.